DataBiosphere/terra-java-project-template/CONTRIBUTING.md

 > `[WM-1997] [WM-2002] [WM-2005]: fix for many bugs with the same root cause`
 >

+This section describes the steps necessary to finish setting up and contributing to this repo.
+If you would like more information about the design and reasons "why" this repo is structured like it is, please continue reading in the [DESIGN.md](./DESIGN.md)-document located in this directory.

-This document assumes you've completed the steps located in [README.md](./README.md) regarding `setup` and `run`-ning the service.
+This document assumes you've completed the steps located in [Environment setup](./README.md#environment-setup) for how to `setup` and `run` the service.
 If you haven't completed those steps yet, please go back and make sure you can successfully run the service from your device.

+If you have questions or run into issues, please see the [Frequently Asked Questions](#frequently-asked-questions-faq) section in this document.
+If your question is not answered there, additional help resources can be found at the bottom of this document.

 ## Developer convenience scripts